Admin

 Step 9: If the student is adjudicated guilty or delinquent by the court, the area superintendent may provide a recommendation for expulsion to the Superintendent.
 The Superintendent shall review the recommendation and shall have the authority to recommend to the Board that the student be expelled through the normal expulsion procedure or assigned to an alternative program/school for one (1) year from the date of adjudication.

-Notice: Florida law prohibits any student who commits, and is adjudicated guilty of or delinquent for, or is found to have committed, regardless of whether adjudication is withheld, or pleads guilty or nolo contendere, of any kind of the felony offenses specified by Section 1006.13, Florida Statutes, [homicide, assault-battery-culpable negligence, kidnapping-luring or enticing-false imprisonment-custody offense, sexual battery, lewdness-indecent exposure, abuse, robbery, sudden snatching, carjacking, home invasion robbery] against another student from attending school with, or riding the same school bus as, the victim or any sibling of the victim, or if a “no contact” order is issued by the court and notification is reported by the Department of Juvenile Justice.
+Notice: Section 1006.09, Florida Statutes, prohibits any student who commits, and is adjudicated guilty of or delinquent for, or is found to have committed, regardless of whether adjudication is withheld, or pleads guilty or nolo contendere, of any kind of the felony offenses specified by Section 1006.13, Florida Statutes, [homicide, assault-battery-culpable negligence, kidnapping-luring or enticing-false imprisonment-custody offense, sexual battery, lewdness-indecent exposure, abuse, robbery, sudden snatching, carjacking, home invasion robbery] against another student from attending school with, or riding the same school bus as, the victim or any sibling of the victim, or if a “no contact” order is issued by the court and notification is reported by the Department of Juvenile Justice.

 Procedures for Early Re-entry of Fully Expelled Students

 Following Board action to fully expel a student, the student shall not have the right to attend public schools (including virtual and charter schools) in Orange County, Florida, unless the Board, in its sole discretion and acting upon the recommendation of the Superintendent, revokes the existing expulsion based upon an early re-entry plan.
-A student who receives an early re-entry back to Orange County Public Schools will attend an alternative placement site.
+A student who receives an early re-entry back to OCPS will attend an alternative placement site.
 Failure of the student to abide by an early re-entry plan may be grounds to reactivate the expulsion.

 It is intended that the procedure to be followed in developing early re-entry plans shall be flexible, but shall require a commitment on the part of the student and his/her parent/guardian to cooperate with school authorities in reasonably assuring that the behavior which led to the original expulsion will not recur.